Modern Slavery Act Statement

 Monitoring our Effectiveness in Mitigating Negative Human Rights Impacts by our Business Activities and Relationships, and Combatting Slavery, Child Labor and Human Trafficking

-- work on improving sub-tier visibility and risk assessment tools,
+- work on improving risk assessment tools,

 - share best practices and work with our key suppliers to reduce supply chain risks,